The Jungle King

-The Jungle King (also known as: Enchanted Tales: The Jungle King) is a 1994 American animated musical film that was made by Golden Books' film studio, Golden Films and distributed by Sony Wonder.
-Diane Eskenazi, who is the founder of Golden Films, was the producer, director and storywriter for the film as she did the same for other animated films made by this studio.
-It was originally released on VHS in 1994, but it later did see a DVD release in 2003.
-This animated feature was released in Golden Films' Enchanted Tales collection of films.
-The style of the film is reminiscent to the cartoons and animated films of the 1970s.
+The Jungle King (also known as: Enchanted Tales: The Jungle King) is a 1994 American animated musical film produced by Golden Films and distributed by Sony Wonder.
+Diane Eskenazi, the founder of Golden Films, was the producer, director and storywriter for the film, as was the case for other animated films made by Golden Films.

+It was originally released on VHS in 1994, and was most likely released to cash in on the success of Disney's The Lion King, as it was released the same year as Disney's film.
+The film later saw a DVD release in 2003.
+This animated feature was released as part of Golden Films' Enchanted Tales collection of films.
+The style of the film is reminiscent of the cartoons and animated films of the 1970s, 1980s and 1990s.

 Plot

-Taking place in the continent between Africa and Asia, the film is about an anthropomorphic lion named King Maximilian III, a grumpy, selfish and obnoxious king who rules the main part of the continent in an unpopular monarchy.
-He constantly makes preposterous laws and oppresses his subjects, though he is oblivious to how much he is hated by the angry animal citizens, due to how his main servants, the hyena Chancellor (with his beautiful parrot assistant, Ricardo) and gorilla General Glump, constantly flatter and cajole towards him.
-Meanwhile, Max's twin brother, Irwin, who is kind and friendly, enjoys his life illustrating birds, including his pet bird, Daphne.
+Taking place in a jungle, the film is about an anthropomorphic lion named King Maximilian III, a grumpy, selfish and obnoxious king who rules the main part of the jungle in an unpopular monarchy.
+He constantly makes preposterous laws and oppresses his subjects, though he is oblivious to how much he is hated by the angry animal citizens, due to how his main servants, the hyena Chancellor (with his dancing parrot assistant, Ricardo) and gorilla General Glump, constantly flatter and cajole towards him.
+One of the few cases where Max is astute to political problems is when he inspects his troops on parade and remarks how undisciplined they are.
+Meanwhile, Max's twin brother, Irwin, who is kind, timid and friendly, wants to write and illustrate a book about jungle birds, but has made little progress, only having finished illustrating his pet bird, Daphne.

-One day, Max falls in love with a young lioness named Leonette and demands to marry her, despite the fact that she hates him as much as anyone-else, even though the rest of her family love the king and support the idea of her marriage to him.
+One day, Max falls in love with a young lioness named Leonette and demands to marry her, despite the fact that she hates him as much as the rest of his subjects, even though the rest of her family are encouraging it in order to improve their lot in life.
 Unfortunately, the Chancellor is also in love with her and plots to take the throne.
-To this end, he has been doing covert work in another part of the continent that is ruled by Emperor Raj, a tiger king who rules less land than Max.
+To this end, he has been doing covert work in another part of the continent that is ruled by Emperor Raj, a tiger.
+Raj is also autocratic, but seems to be antithetical to Max.
+Raj is aware of issues and has a well-trained military, but rules over a smaller and poorer kingdom than Max's.
 They plot to remove King Max and attack his army while they are leaderless.
 As a result, the Chancellor would become king and Raj would get more land.
-The next day, Chancellor tricks Max into bathing in the river, in where he is captured in a lion cage by zoo hunters.
+The next day, Chancellor tricks Max into bathing in the river, where Ricardo gets the attention of humans who then capture Max for the zoo.